skalyaanamoorthy/thermostability-transfer/README.md

 ## Protein Sequence Likelihood Modelling for Thermostability Prediction

-This repository of for facilitating access to self-supervised deep learning models, which predict the likelihood of amino acids in their biochemical context, in order to make zero-shot predictions of thermostability measurements.
+This repository is for facilitating access to self-supervised deep learning models, which predict the likelihood of amino acids in their biochemical context, in order to make zero-shot predictions of thermostability measurements.

 ## General Setup